lcreteig/sacc-tDCS/notebooks/median_latency.md

 #### Anodal session

-Let's look at the same plot for individual subjects, to see whether there are any consistent patterns or huge outliers there.
+Let's look at the same plot for individual subjects, to see whether there are any consistent patterns or huge outliers there

 ``` r
 kanaiPlotSubsAnodal <- ggplot(latencyMedianLeg[latencyMedianLeg$stimulation == "anodal", ], aes(leg, latency)) +